jchidley/jchidley.github.io/_drafts/2020-01-21-Booting-Linux-and-Operating-System-Choice.md

 1. Create a startup.nsh script that boots rEFInd
 1. Set the boot sequence to the shell first, rEFInd second
 1. Copy all operating systems boot files into the system partition
-1. Create a UEFI script for the operating system and a startup.nsh for rEFInd.
+1. Create a UEFI script for the operating system and a startup.nsh for rEFInd

 ## Hardare UEFI Configuration